π Note: All Docker notes

 # with custom file

-docker-compose -f docker-compose.amin.yml up -d
+docker-compose -f docker-compose.amin.yml up -d# if success

 # service name "docker_thi"

-docker run -it <service_name> bash
+docker run -it <service_name> bash# from current container

 docker ps -a # check all containers

-docker commit <container_id> <new_image_name>
+docker commit <container_id> <new_image_name>Rename

-docker image tag old:latest myname/new:latest
+docker image tag old:latest myname/new:latestDockerfile

 π Official doc: Best practices for writing Dockerfiles